rachow/coinhoppa.lib/README.md

 # Coinhoppa.lib 📘

 **Coinhoppa** is an experimental project, however as the code base expands, engineering minds begin to ponder on ideas on how to better maintain and separate the business logics in the platform into more manageable parts.
 You will hear terms like "**Microservices**" and "**Service Oriented Architecture (SOA)**" in the tech world these days.
+Let's not run before we can walk 🏃...🔥, both Microservices and SOA architectures can create complexities unless you have a large teams to manage the components.
+The best approach is to build for the future with these architectures in mind.

 Oh, have you heard about "**API Design First**" approach?
 Yeap API's are hot🌶️ and they are built widely, build APIs that are designed to be flexible and robust.

-But building REST (**RE**presentational **S**tate **T**ransfer) API's will involve heavy use of shared modules and files that trigger some sort of action.
+But building REST (**RE**presentational **S**tate **T**ransfer) API's will involve heavy use of shared modules and files that trigger some sort of action or business logic.
 API's must also follow good standards that include the following.

-- Good standard HTTP verbs use.
+- Good standard use of HTTP verbs (GET, POST, PUT, DELETE, ...)
+- Good standard formatted responses.
+- Good error responses and codes (200-299, 300-399, 400, 505, 502, 503) - Gateway Timeout, Internal Error, etc 😄
+- Good documentation (OpenAPI specs, Swagger, Postman Docs, ...) 🎉
 - Good authentication.
-(API's are Stateless)
+(API's are Stateless, Tokens, Basic, JWT, ...)
-- Good security
+- Good security (443, Rate limiting / 429, Dos/DDos mitigation - LB - Load Balanceri, API Gateway/ALB)
-- Caching / Pagination / HTTP Compression (gzip)
+- Caching / Pagination / HTTP Compression (Gzip, ETag, Force Pagination, Offload High procs.
+Redis/Pools)

 Meet 👋 this one approach, a repository that holds a lot of the core platform business processes through a unified structure, making the codebase more manageable and scalable.

-Oh, have you heard about "**API Design First**" approach, yeap API's are hot🌶️ and they are built widely.
-But building REST APIs will involve heavy use of shared modules and files that trigger some sort of action.

-Meet 👋 this one approach, a repo that holds a lot of the core platform processes through a unified structure, making the codebase more manageable and scalable.

 ## Installation